NaziClaus/francedownloader/README.md

 docker-compose up --build
 ```

 Logs and downloaded files will be placed in the `data/` directory on the host.
+The service creates the log directory automatically if needed.